theoafactor/messenger/README.md

 1. You should set the environmental values with .env file at the root of your project.
 Please use the .env.example file as an example.

-2. Create a .env file and copy the sample from .env.example file over.
+2. Create a .env file and copy the sample from .env.example file inside theoafactor/messenger/src directory over.

 3. Supply the data.